Most lessons and workshops will be recorded and accessible via this link.

 - This process will be repeated for one or two more questions.

 Questions will cover both the theoretical courses given by Pr.
-Damien Ernst and the content presented in the workshops.
-For those who did the project, questions might be asked on the project.
+Damien Ernst and the content presented by the TAs.
+Questions might be asked on the project.

 The exam schedule is provided here.
 Please be present (be it physically or virtually) at least 10 minutes before the start of your session.